-5. The complaint was reviewed by the Executive Director of the Commission who found the complaint to be legally sufficient to warrant an investigation:
+5. The complaint was reviewed by the Executive Director

+of the Commission who found the complaint to be legally

+sufficient to warrant investigation:

-The complaint alleges that [Meeker] and other members of the Board [of County Commissioners] or members of the canvassing board were involved in discussions which may not have been in compliance with the Sunshine Law, in order to carry out a planned agenda, that discussions occurred regarding placement of the County Attorney as attorney for the canvassing board (a placement objected to by the Supervisor of Elections), and that the [Meeker] was involved in other or related conduct, apparently for the benefit of particular candidates or others.
-This indicates possible violation of section 112.313(6), Florida Statutes.
+The complaint alleges that [Ericksen] engaged in a "whispering" exchange at a canvassing board meeting or otherwise was involved in discussions which may not have been in compliance with the Sunshine Law, that he had an unlawful connection as a canvassing board member to a candidate in the 2014 election, that the County Attorney may have been placed as attorney for the canvassing board, and that he was involved in other or related conduct, and that this may have been for the purpose of benefiting particular candidates or others.
+This indicates possible violation of Section 112.313(6), Florida Statutes.

-6. As a result, the complaint was determined to be legally sufficient and the investigative staff of the Commission was directed to "conduct a preliminary investigation of this complaint for a probable cause determination of whether [Meeker] has violated section 112.313(6) as set forth above."
+6. As a result, the complaint was determined to be legally sufficient and the investigative staff of the Commission was directed to "conduct a preliminary investigation of this complaint for a probable cause determination of whether [Ericksen] has violated section 112.313(6), Florida Statutes, as set forth above."